CorfuDB/CorfuDB/README.md

 ```

 You may have to run the script as superuser (i.e., with `sudo`).
-To stop the deployment, simple call the script with `stop` as
+To stop the deployment, simply call the script with `stop` as
 an argument.
 Other options include `restart` and `status`.

 ## Bringing up a custom CorfuDB deployment